Mixed-Use Property Mortgage Guidelines

 Examples

-Scenario: A borrower purchases a two-story building for $350,000.
-The ground floor has a 900-square-foot retail space currently leased to a coffee shop for $1,200/month.
-The second floor has a 1,800-square-foot residential apartment where the borrower will live.
-Total building area is 2,700 square feet, with commercial space at 33%.
+Scenario: A buyer purchases a two-story building for $485,000.
+The ground floor is a 900-square-foot retail storefront leased to a coffee shop.
+The second floor is a 1,200-square-foot residential unit where the buyer will live.
+The commercial space represents approximately 43% of the total building area.

 Common Mistakes to Avoid